NVIDIA/workbench-example-hybrid-rag/README.md

 4. To see your changes, stop the Chat UI and restart it.
 5. To version your changes, commit them in the Workbench project window and push to your GitHub repo.

-In addition to modifying the Gradio frontend, you can also use the Jupyterlab or another IDE to customize other aspects of the project, eg. custom chains, backend server, scripts, etc.
+In addition to modifying the Gradio frontend, you can also use the Jupyterlab or another IDE to customize other aspects of the project, eg. custom chains, backend server, scripts, configs, etc.

 ## License
 This NVIDIA AI Workbench example project is under the [Apache 2.0 License](https://github.com/NVIDIA/workbench-example-hybrid-rag/blob/main/LICENSE.txt)